 - Schedule your tours and meetings in advance.
 It may be tempting to show up on a campus and try to arrange meetings at the last minute.
 But many programs and administrators require some advance notice to arrange time for you in their schedules.
 Two weeks before you arrive, reach out to the people you want to meet and be flexible about setting up meetings.

 - Know what to look for.
 In addition to tours of Weimer Hall, explore other facilities on campus.
 Find out what on-campus dorms are like.
 Look over the library and find out about places reserved for study on campus.
 Locate the Career Resource Center and ask how they support career readiness.
-(Our College also provides career preparation help in the Knight Division located in the PATH offices.)
+(Our College also provides career preparation help in the Office of Careers and Corporate Partnerships located in the PATH offices.)

 - Talk to students on campus.
 Happy students are proud of their school and excited to share their experiences.
 Think about having lunch in the student union and find students to talk to.
 When you are scheduling a meeting with the department chair, see if she or he can help to set up a meeting with a group of students in your prospective major.